D-Tony2020/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

 We held a collaborative conversation and ideation session with our team members.
 They proposed ideas, critiqued each other’s suggestions, and discussed the feasibility of implementing the technology itself.
-We explored different settings and technologies that could facilitate such a spontaneous protocol taht also infered similarities from user.
+We explored different settings and technologies that could facilitate such a spontaneous protocol that also infered similarities from the user.
 Considering the vast amount of data each user would need to provide and the proximity to the device would have to perform meaningfully, technologies like AI and computer vision were also considered.

 Initially, the wearable was conceived for private settings like homes or domestic spaces, but it evolved into a more public-facing device for social engagement.
 We discussed dating and matchmaking as a use case, but the complexity was deemed too challenging and could lead to more cumbersome interactions.
 We also explored the idea of color-coding emotions, but it too was deemed improbable for a wearable device.
 After discussing various topics and potential use cases, we narrowed them down to the ones we’re representing in this lab assignment: meeting someone out on a run, meeting someone in a café, or meeting someone waiting for public transit.